moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 > Unreal uses the struct FCompressedChunkInfo to store chunk header information.
 It is a pair of two int64 sizes.
 > A compressed archive starts with an FCompressedChunkInfo containing the [PACKAGE_FILE_TAG](https://github.com/EpicGames/UnrealEngine/blob/4.26.2-release/Engine/Source/Runtime/Core/Public/UObject/ObjectVersion.h#L9) and [COMPRESSION_CHUNK_SIZE](https://github.com/EpicGames/UnrealEngine/blob/4.26.2-release/Engine/Source/Runtime/Core/Public/Misc/Compression.h#L22).
 > Next is an FCompressedChunkInfo with the summary compressed and uncompressed size of all data in this archive.
-> That is followed by a series of FCompressedChunkInfo with the current chunks' size and the actual compressed junk data.
+> That is followed by a series of FCompressedChunkInfo with the current chunks' size and the actual compressed chunk data.
 > There are as many chunks until the summary size is reached.
 > But instead of using a single archive for the binary blob, Satisfactory uses the [FArchiveLoadCompressedProxy](https://github.com/EpicGames/UnrealEngine/blob/4.26.2-release/Engine/Source/Runtime/Core/Public/Serialization/ArchiveLoadCompressedProxy.h) to store the big binary structure.
 > Here, the data is not stored in a single archive, but multiple archives containing just a single chunk.